apathetic-tools/snippets/docs/astro-starlight/topics-astro-docs-theme/README.md

 Either approach will give your site a polished, consistent look while letting you balance control versus maintenance.

-**Enjoy your new look!**
+**Enjoy your newly themed sidebar!**

 ![Astro Docs group theme](assets/starlight-sidebar-topics-astro-docs-theme.png)

 ## Epilog: Getting the latest version

+This step is optional.
+The guide is usually up to date, but if your styles don’t match the screenshot or you’re updating to a newer version of any theme, this section shows how to safely update your styles.

 >[!TIP]
-> Before you try updating the version, ensure:
+> Before updating, ensure:
-> - Try the guide as-is first, it is likely up to date.
+> - You’ve followed the guide as-is (it’s likely current)
-> - Double-check that you followed the steps exactly.
-> - Make sure you haven’t installed other CSS, themes, or integrations that might conflict.
+> - No conflicting CSS, themes, or integrations are installed

 Still off?
 Let's update the styles to the latest version.

-What may have changed?
+### What may have changed
 - Astro Docs theme
 - Starlight theme
 - starlight-sidebar-topics theme

-We can think of each themes as containing both styles (CSS) and markup (HTML/Components).
+Each theme contains both **styles (CSS)** and **markup (HTML/Components)**, which may affect the topics sidebar.

-#### Component Structure
+### Component Structure (SST vs Astro Docs)

-Our site will be using **Hideoo/starlight-sidebar-topics** (SST) to generate the topics markup.
-Here is the component tree:
+Our site uses **Hideoo/starlight-sidebar-topics** (SST) for topics, alongside the regular sidebar:

 - [sst/overrides/Sidebar.astro](https://github.com/HiDeoo/starlight-sidebar-topics/blob/main/packages/starlight-sidebar-topics/overrides/Sidebar.astro)
   - *(topics only)* https://github.com/HiDeoo/starlight-sidebar-topics/blob/main/packages/starlight-sidebar-topics/components/starlight/Sidebar.astro
     - [sst/componeents/Topics.astro](https://github.com/HiDeoo/starlight-sidebar-topics/blob/main/packages/starlight-sidebar-topics/components/Topics.astro)